arthurdudko1996/FETCH_Task_1/README.md

 FETCH_Task_1
 Geolocation Utility
-This command-line utility fetches latitude, longitude, and place information based on city/state or ZIP code inputs using the OpenWeather Geocoding API.
+This command-line utility fetches latitude, longitude,and place information based on city/state or ZIP code inputs using the OpenWeather Geocoding API.
 It works within the United States.

 Features: